cjw85/fastx/README.md

 Example use:

-    import fastx
+    from fastx import Fastx
-    for name, seq, qual for Fastx(filename):
+    for name, seq, qual in Fastx(filename):
         print(">{}\n{}".format(name, seq))

 This library was inspired by the benchmarking page below and that the